B.A. or B.S. in Computer Science

 How large are Computer Science classes?

-Computer Science classes taken primarily by students majoring in computer science range in size from 5 to about 20 with an average of about 12.
+Computer Science classes taken primarily by students majoring in computer science range in size from 10 to 30 with an average of about 15.

 What computer laboratory facilities are available?

-We have a newly renovated computer science lab in the math department, with state-of-the-art computers and collaborative work spaces.
-There are numerous computer labs around campus in both academic and residential buildings.
-For more information, see the campus Information Technology web page.
+There are modern labs housed in Towers and the Point, with state-of-the-art computers and collaborative workspaces.
+The Point labs dual-boot as Windows and Linux machines.
+Other computer labs can be found around campus in both academic and residential buildings.
+For more information, see our Information & Technology Services page.

 How do I contact someone for more information about Computer Science at Otterbein?